lexeii/polyphone-doc-rst/docs/en/manual/soundfont-editor/editing-pages/index.rst

 of the soundfont.
 The editors will appear to the right of the tree when elements are selected:

-* selecting the header “:guilabel:`General`” will show the editor of the :ref:`general information <edit general>`,
+* selecting the header :guilabel:`General` will show the editor of the :ref:`general information <edit general>`,
 * selecting one or more **samples** will show the :ref:`sample editor <sample editor>`,